Susser47/fun-discord-Bot/README.md

 # DISCALIMER: the owner of this repo does not take reponsability for the use you do with this code

 ## what is this bot
-this is mainly a fun bot meaning the bot has close to 0 staff commands (if not 0)
+as the name says this is mainly a fun bot meaning the bot has close to 0 staff commands (if not 0)
 this bot isnt anything special but just an open source bot you can use if you need
 if you find any issues make an issue